We have left the glitz, glamour, and opulence of Dubai, and spent the night flying via Kenya to Uganda.

 This boy holds the artificial leg of the boy behind him, who scoots around one legged with the biggest smile.

 There were so many kids who had ‘Boda-Boda’ accidents and had lost limbs.
-There was burnt kids.
+There were burnt kids.
 Deformed kids.
 Kids who had not been treated at birth; or who had left an injury too long.

 I played “under the water, under the sea” with her, and she sat on my lap and we laughed as she had a few tickles.
-Then she would stroke my hair like it was gold, and rub my skin, and then nuzzle into my chest for a cuddle.
+Then she would stroke my hair like it was gold and rub my skin, and then nuzzle into my chest for a cuddle.